Categorification via blocks of modular representations for sl(n): Construction of the categorification

 \subsection{Proof of Theorem~\ref{theorema}}

 Lemma \ref{span} is certainly not new, and known to experts.
 For the reader's convenience, we briefly sketch a proof.

 \begin{proof}[Proof of Lemma \ref{span}] First, note that the classes of the Weyl modules in $\text{Rep}(G)$ span $K^0(\text{Rep}(G))$.
 To see this, the classes of the irreducibles form a basis, and the transition matrix between the irreducibles and Weyl modules is upper triangular, using the standard highest weight theory.
-Note however that this upper triangularity argument breaks down after passing to $\text{Rep}(U_0 \mathfrak{g})$ since there is no partial order on $\mathfrak{h}^*$.
+Note however that this upper triangularity argument breaks down after passing to $\text{Rep}(\textbf{U}_0 \mathfrak{g})$.

-Recall from Section \ref{modularrep} that there is a natural restriction map $\text{Rep}(G) \rightarrow \text{Rep}(G_1)$, which is surjective on the level of Grothendieck groups.
+Recall from Section \ref{modularrep} that there is a natural restriction map $\text{Rep}(G) \rightarrow \text{Rep}(G_1)$.
+Each simple object in $\text{Rep}(G_1)$ is the image of a simple object in $\text{Rep}(G)$ \cite[Section 2.2]{nakano}.
+Hence the restriction map is surjective on the level of Grothendieck groups.
 Therefore, $\text{Rep}(G_1)$ is spanned by the classes of all (restrictions of) Weyl modules.
-We also have hence all Weyl modules span the Grothendieck group of $\text{Rep}(U_0 \mathfrak{g})$.
-Now using the fact that $\text{Rep}(U_0 \mathfrak{g})$ splits up as a direct sum of blocks, and that each Weyl module lies in a single block, Lemma \ref{span} follows. \end{proof}
+We also have hence all Weyl modules span the Grothendieck group of $\text{Rep}(\textbf{U}_0 \mathfrak{g})$.
+Lemma \ref{span} follows now using the fact that $\text{Rep}(\textbf{U}_0 \mathfrak{g})$ splits up as a direct sum of blocks, and that each Weyl module lies in one of these blocks. \end{proof}